surma/surma.dev/content/things/compile-js.md

   }
 }
 ```
 And that's how the sausage is made.
+Now that you know how it all works, we can
+circle back to the original statement of this blgo post:

 ## Dead end

-Now to the point I made at the very start of the blog post: I think this
-technique is a dead end.
-I didn't even benchmark this because I don't think it
+I think this technique is a dead end.
+I didn't even benchmark this because
-can compete with a proper JavaScript VM, let alone a JIT compiler.
-Every
+I don't think it can compete with a proper JavaScript VM, let alone a JIT
-operator is just a big collection of `if`-`else` chains to handle the types.
+compiler.
+Every operator is just a big collection of `if`-`else` chains to
+handle the types.
 Every.
 Operator.

 Methods are kept in a list of tuples, and every property access has to iterates
 over the entire list.
 Doing this dynamic lookup negates many of the C++
-compiler's superpowers: It can't perform inlining or DCE, as it breaks static
+compiler's superpowers: It can't perform inlining or DCE, as the runtime-value-
-analysis.
-If I were to write a fully ES2016-compliant transpiler this way,
+based indirection breaks static analysis.
+If I were to write a fully ES2016-
-I don't think I'd end up with something smaller (or faster) than compiling
+compliant transpiler this way, I don't think I'd end up with something smaller
-QuickJS to Wasm.
+(or faster) than compiling QuickJS to Wasm.

-I think a much more interesting and promising approach is do an Almost-
+I think a much more interesting and promising approach is do an
-TypeScript like [AssemblyScript]: Define a mapping of JavaScript-ish types to
+Almost-TypeScript, something like [AssemblyScript]: Implement a bunch of
-C++ types.
-Then implement those types (like `ArrayBuffer`, `Map<K,V>` etc) in
-C++.
-This way, you get all the C++ compiler smarts like inlining and DCE, while
+classes in C++ and then write a simple transpiler that turns JS into C++, using
+those classes.
+All the hard stuff (type checking, inlining, optimization) can
-still being able to re-use all the C++20 features like closures (for which
+be deferred to the C++ compiler.
+You'd get features like closures and generators
-AssemblyScript still doesn't have support).
+for almost free, as C++20 already has those features.
+AssemblyScript still does
+not have support for closures or generators.

 I don't regret building this at all.
 It's been incredibly fun.
 I hope this was
 useful in some way.